Matthew 14:23 And after he had dismissed the crowds, he went up on the mountain by himself to pray. When evening came, he was there alone,

 Not that technology is a bad thing, but I think we have become entirely too dependent on it!
 Telephones, cell phones, televisions, computers, X-Boxes, MP3’s. what’s next?!

 Sometimes I feel like we just need to go back to the basics.
 Put all those things away in a closet somewhere and just sit down with the Word and with our Father.
 He wants to whisper in our ears sweet words of encouragement and wisdom.
 He wants to tell us of His wonderful plans for our lives and reveal to us the extraordinary mysteries of His Kingdom.
-But we're too busy taking calls!
+But this can’t happen if we’re too busy taking calls!